 Good Day News

 Sudden OnSet is developing a studio plan (studio name: People On Deck or POD) that supports cooperation with Irish research institutions.
-Katrina is currently enrolled in a PhD programme (on hold while producing a podcast for the Communicating Europe Initiative).
+Katrina is currently two years into a PhD programme (on hold while producing a podcast for the Communicating Europe Initiative).
 She also works closely with the Women’s Studies and Sociology departments at University College Cork.
 It is through these collaborative efforts that the first Women Producing Media symposium was made possible.
 Additional partnerships with other departments within UCC, such as Film & Screen Media and the Department of Theatre are currently being developed.

 In May of 2019, Katrina presented a paper titled Using Participatory Action Research in Media Studies: Social Justice in Three (or More) Dimensions at the annual Irish Screen Studies Seminar.
-It was inspired, in large part, by the work of Prof. Maggie O’Neill, who is soon taking over as head of the sociology department at UCC.
+It was inspired, in large part, by the work of Prof. Maggie O’Neill, who has recently taken over as head of the sociology department at UCC.
 As described in the abstract of the paper, “PAR requires community ‘buy-in’, a prerequisite that deftly curbs the saviour mindset frequently present in social justice undertakings.”
 Additionally, researchers “…work in and with communities to address issues in a context-specific manner, opening themselves up to listen and learn as much as record and analyse.”
 Katrina’s work examining best practices in building inclusive media production crews melds well with the social justice aspects of Sudden OnSet’s community support goals.